Properties of valve rotor materials

-A variety of polymeric composites have been developed to meet a variety
+A variety of polymeric composites have been developed to meet a variety of customer

-satisfactorily in all situations.
-This brief summary of each polymers
+situations.
+This brief summary of each polymer's particular features and potential

-particular features and potential drawbacks is provided to allow the user
+drawbacks is provided to allow the user to make a more informed valve selection.

-for any additional questions.
-VICI polymer composites are proprietary
+Consult our technical specialists for any additional questions.
+VICI polymer

-The specifications in the following discussions are for two position
+The specifications in the following discussions are for two position valves.

-sections of the catalog.
-If a valve is to be used at a pressure higher
+valve is to be used at a pressure higher than the given standard, please contact

-than the given standard, please contact the factory for ordering information.
+the factory for ordering information.

 Valcon E

-A polyaryletherketone/PTFE composite, the E material receives wide GC
+A polyaryletherketone/PTFE composite, the E material receives wide

-requirement is higher than what can be handled by the H material and where
+where the temperature requirement is higher than what can be

-a lower pressure limit can be tolerated.
-(Standard specs are 400 psi at
+tolerated.
+(Standard specs are 400 psi at 225°C, but higher

-However, this polymer cannot be used in prolonged contact with high
+this polymer cannot be used in prolonged contact with high

 concentrations of sulfuric and nitric acids, DMSO, THF, or liquid